 Dealing with submission exceptions

-Any automated submission intake process will also have to allow for exceptions, or instances where there’s some question about accuracy.
+Any automated submission intake process for underwriting will also have to allow for exceptions, or instances where there’s some question about accuracy.
 Perhaps that means the automated solution reads through a document and flashes up two choices on a screen for the underwriter or associate, with a confidence interval for each.

 “And you choose A or B, that type of thing,” he said.
 “Those are the types of rule sets that you begin to build into this submission intake process to try to understand that submission.”